-- 1. are employed full-time in elementary, middle, or high schools and have teaching responsibilities primarily in the humanities; - 2. have completed at least three years of full-time teaching at the time of application and intend to return to teaching for at least two years after completing the project;

-3. are U.S. citizens or foreign nationals who have been residents of the United States or its territories for at least three years immediately preceding the time of application.
+- 1. are employed full-time in elementary, middle, or high schools and have teaching responsibilities primarily in the humanities; - 2. have completed at least three years of full-time teaching at the time of application and intend to return to teaching for at least two years after completing the project; - 3. are U.S. citizens or foreign nationals who have been residents of the United States or its territories for at least three years immediately preceding the time of application.
+American citizens who are full-time teachers of American students abroad may also apply.